 If there are multiple new employees joining the team around the same time, you can save resources by organizing one start date.

 Preparation is key to ensuring a successful start date for your employee.
 You should help your new hire feel knowledgeable, confident, and excited about their role in the company.

 Here is a checklist you can use to prepare for a new hire’s start date.

 - Welcome Packet: Many companies have a standard welcome packet ready to go whenever a new employee starts work.
 You may want to personalize this with information about the team or project they are joining, for example.
 Welcome packets tend to include information about company history and values, health and safety, policies including dress code and booking time off and using digital tools like the employee directory software.

 - Onboarding buddy: Some companies pair up new hires with onboarding buddies—employees who help them adjust to the company processes and answer any of their questions.
-Meeting the onboarding buddy can also reduce the new starter’s stress levels, as the relationship is based on informal communication.

 A start date is the day when a new employee starts working with your company and officially gets added to the payroll.
 It shouldn’t be confused with the date when they sign their employment forms or when they accept the job offer.

 It’s important to choose a start date when your staff isn’t under much pressure, so they can get to know the new hire.
 To help the employee feel engaged and knowledgeable, prepare a welcome packet, schedule introductions, and introduce them to their manager and onboarding buddy.